 • presence of polymorphism rs1800925 in the IL13 gene

-About 33 to 50 percent of people with psoriatic arthritis have first-degree relatives with psoriasis.
+About 33–50% of people with psoriatic arthritis have first-degree relatives with psoriasis.
 A first-degree relative is a family member who shares half of your DNA, which would be a biological parent or full sibling.

-It’s estimated that about 80 percent of the heritability of psoriatic arthritis comes from your genetics.
+It’s estimated that about 80% of the heritability of psoriatic arthritis comes from your genetics.

-The vast majority of people who develop psoriatic arthritis have already been diagnosed with psoriasis.
+Approximately 72% of people who develop psoriatic arthritis already have a psoriasis diagnosis.

-Psoriatic arthritis tends to develop 7 to 10 years after skin symptoms, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
-You can develop it at any age, but it becomes more common as you get older and seems to peak slightly before age 60.
+In people with a PsA diagnosis, it tends to develop 7–8 years after psoriasis symptoms.
+You can develop it at any age, but it becomes more common as you get older and seems to peak slightly before age 60 years.

 In the 2021 review, researchers found a moderate association between psoriatic arthritis and sores in the buttock fold and nail pitting.
 They found conflicting evidence of an association with obesity or psoriasis severity.

 In another 2021 study, researchers compared potential risk factors for psoriatic arthritis, psoriasis, rheumatoid arthritis, and ankylosing spondylitis.
-They found that psoriatic arthritis:
+They found the following:

-• was associated with obesity, pharyngitis, and skin infections
+• Psoriatic arthritis was associated with obesity, pharyngitis, and skin infections.

-• and psoriasis were associated with obesity and moderate alcohol intake
+• Psoriatic arthritis and psoriasis were associated with obesity and moderate alcohol intake.

-• and rheumatoid arthritis were associated with gout
+• Psoriatic arthritis and rheumatoid arthritis were associated with gout.

-• and ankylosing spondylosis was associated with uveitis, swelling of the middle layer of your eye
+• Psoriatic arthritis and ankylosing spondylosis were associated with uveitis, which is swelling of the middle layer of your eye.

 It’s likely that genetic testing may become more accurate as researchers improve their understanding of the genetics behind psoriatic arthritis.